filamentphp/filament/packages/forms/docs/05-validation.md

 ```

 ### UUID
-The field under validation must be a valid RFC 4122 (version 1, 3, 4, or 5) universally unique identifier (UUID).
+The field must be a valid RFC 4122 (version 1, 3, 4, or 5) universally unique identifier (UUID).
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-uuid)

 ```php
 Field::make('identifer')->uuid()